Australia Political Orientation

 MBFC’s Country Freedom Rating: 86.82 – Mostly Free

 According to Reporters without Borders, in Australia, “Investigative journalism is in danger” due to severe defamation laws as well as laws on national security.
 In addition, The report identifies media ownership concentration as being “one of the world’s highest levels,” referring to the dominance of Rupert Murdoch’s News Corp and Nine Entertainment.

 According to MEAA (The Media, Entertainment & Arts Alliance), the union for Australian journalists, says “Current laws inhibit the public’s right to know and rather than guaranteeing fairness, Australia’s defamation laws are being used as a weapon to threaten and attack legitimate reporting.”
 They add that “Australia’s current defamation laws as one of the biggest barriers to their ability to publish stories in the public interest.”

 Further, a Human Rights Watch report brings attention to Australia’s National security laws by saying, “Australia’s national security laws shouldn’t be used to intimidate the media or those holding the government to account.”

-Government Influence on Media: The Media in Australia is divided into two types.
-First, is the commercial media that is privately owned and generally funded through advertising.
-However, Michelle Rowland an Australian Labor Party politician asserted “Australia’s level of media ownership concentration is already one of the highest in the world.”
-Her assertion was fact-checked by IFCN Fact checker The Conversation and the verdict was she was correct in her claim.
+The Media in Australia is divided into two types.
+The first is the commercial media that is privately owned and generally funded through advertising.
+However, Michelle Rowland, an Australian Labor Party politician, asserted, “Australia’s level of media ownership concentration is already one of the highest in the world.”
+Her assertion was fact-checked by IFCN Fact checker The Conversation, and the verdict was she was correct in her claim.

 |Top 5 Australia Media Sources by Web Rank|